· Lincoln J Bicalho · Development · 27 min read

 "Secure cookies (HttpOnly, Secure, SameSite)",

-"Certificate pinning implemented"
+"Certificate validation implemented"

 }